Aarchana12/Aarchana12/README.md

 I'm Aarchana Nichani, an aspiring data scientist and entrepreneur on a journey to explore new opportunities and experiences in life.

 🎓 **Education**
-- Pursuing a dual degree in Data Science and Applications at Indian Institute of Technology, Madras (IITM) and Information Technology at Panimalar Institute of Technology.
+- Pursuing a double bachelor's degree in Data Science and Applications at Indian Institute of Technology, Madras (IITM) and Information Technology at Panimalar Institute of Technology.
 - Expected Graduation: Oct 2025

 💼 **Experience**